rackerlabs/support-how-to/content/how-to/rackspace-email/add-rackspace-email-mailboxes/index.md

 ### Add a single mailbox

-1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) using your Rackspace Cloud Office admin ID and password.
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/) by using your Rackspace Cloud Office admin ID and password.
-2. In the Rackspace Email section, click Mailboxes.
+2. In the **Rackspace Email** section, click **Mailboxes**.

    {{<image src="CP - RSE Mailboxes.png" alt="" title="">}}

-3. If you haver more than one domain, select the domain to which you want to add a mailbox.
+3. If you have more than one domain, select the domain to which you want to add a mailbox.
 4. Click **Add Mailbox**.